Smart Lock Management 101: What You Need to Know

 Since your smartphone essentially acts as your “key” to the electronic lock, it’s obviously not a good thing if your phone gets lost or is stolen.
 So just what should you do?
 Either log into your account from a computer or from a friend or family member’s phone and disable access from your missing phone.
 Most smart locks offer this feature, which helps users easily log out of the device from their missing phones so that they don’t have to worry about their homes being compromised.
 To regain access to your home, just install the app onto your new phone or a friend/family member’s phone and follow the prompt.

 How often should I change the lock batteries?

 While battery life varies between smart lock, generally speaking batteries last anywhere from 6 to 9 months before expiring.
 Most smart lock models also have a way of notifying the user when batteries are running low, whether it’s a light on the device itself or a message that is sent to the user’s phone.
-If you really want to be proactive, we’d recommend changing out the batteries every six months or so, or every time you check your smoke detector’s batteries, which is a recommended every six month chore.
+If you really want to be proactive, we’d recommend changing out the batteries every six months or so, or every time you check your smoke detector’s batteries, which is recommended every six months.

 How often should I change the lock code?